Unlocking Insights: How to Use SUMIFS in Excel

 In this formula:

-, which corresponds to the Product Type. -
+- C4:C8 is the second criteria_range, which corresponds to the Product Type.

 Evaluating the Result

-Upon executing this formula, Excel evaluates the specified conditions.
-It checks for entries where the Salesperson is "Alice" and the Product Type is "Electronics."
+When we press enter, Excel evaluates the specified conditions.
+It checks for entries where the Region is "North" and the Product Type is "Electronics."
 The qualifying entries in the dataset are:

 Conclusion